 Check out your school’s homework policy to see how much time they expect your child to spend on it.
 If they’re struggling with something in particular, set a time limit then leave it and write a note to the teacher explaining the position.

 Setting out clothes the night before saves a lot of stress trying to find clean clothes in the morning.
 Don’t forget pants and socks too!
 Help to keep uniform tidy by encouraging children to change out of it when they get home from school and hang it up ready for the next day.

 Get into the habit of packing up school bags the night before to avoid that mad morning rush around the house looking for missing items.
 Check bags for any letters or permission slips that need returning and empty out anything that isn’t needed for the next day.
 If there’s anything that can’t be left out the night before (eg. packed lunches) leave a sticky note on top of the bag to remind you to add it in the morning.

 With the right guidance, even very young children can take responsibility for packing their own school bags.
 Our TomTag I can do it – pack my bag for school kit attaches to any school bag and helps children remember what they need to take to school and bring home again each day.
 For tips on teaching this skill, read our short guide here.

 Just like at bedtime, you can use TomTag to make a timeline for your morning routines.
-If you’re still working on the self care skills we introduced earlier in the series, you might need to start with an individual list for each task, such as showering, dressing, brushing teeth, etc.
+For children just learning self care skills , you might need to start with an individual list for each task, such as showering, dressing, brushing teeth, etc.

-If you’re child can manage these independently and responsibly then one quick morning summary checklist might be all you need to prompt them each day.
+If your child can manage these independently and responsibly then one quick morning summary checklist might be all you need to prompt them each day.

 We wish you good luck and many happy, smooth-sailing, school mornings!